Below you’ll find answers to the questions we get asked the most about. However, if you cannot find what you’re looking for, please get in touch.

 Here at SafeToNet we understand that each family holds their own story.
 With this at heart, by joining SafeToNet each parent will be granted the ability to add a total of 20 child devices on their parent account.

-As a parent you will be able to hold 1 parent account per subscription.
-Although the parent account could run on different devices simultaneously, for security and functionality reasons, we recommend keeping it restricted to one main device.
+As a parent you will be able to have 1 parent account per subscription, this account however can run on different devices simultaneously.

 So, you are now in the installation process.
 Please don’t worry, as we have put together a visual installation guide to make this process as seamless and easy as possible for you.